What checks are completed for fostering?

 As part of your fostering assessment, we'll complete a number of background checks and take up references.
 It’s no different to any career where children are involved, and it’s an important part of the safeguarding process.

 Full Disclosure and Barring Service (DBS)

-We'll complete a DBS on you and anyone who’s aged 18 or over and living in your home.
+We'll complete a DBS on you and anyone who’s aged 18 or over and living in your home (16 and over for those living in Scotland).
 This looks at police and other records to highlight any cautions, criminal convictions or other information.
 If other people in your network are likely to have regular contact with the children in your care, we might also extend the DBS to them.
 We’ll also make additional checks if you’ve lived abroad for over 12 months in the last 10 years.

 Local authority checks

 This check shows us whether you’ve had any dealings with social services and usually goes back 10 years but could be more.